nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 # -

 ### PREY
-### Bird : other selections are (Ghost & Mouse)
+### 🐦 Bird : other selections are ( 👻 Ghost & 🐁 Mouse)
-### Bird is the scissors hand position.
-The ghost is the open palm.
-Mouse is the closed fist.
+### 👻 Ghost is the open palm. 🐁 Mouse is the closed fist, 🐦 Bird is the scissors hand position.
+The
-### Mouse can beat a bird.
-Bird can beat a Ghost!
+### 🐁 Mouse can beat a 🐦 bird. 🐦 Bird can beat a 👻 Ghost!

 # -
 ### SPIRIT